mnielsen/cognitivemedium/_posts/2021-07-22-bitter-lesson.md

 + At the same time, we often understimate the benefits of Moore's Law as a force making compute-heavy search-and-learning methods simply improve, as if by magic.
-This is likely to continue for several more decades, albeit gradually getting slower and slower.
+This is likely to continue for several more decades, albeit gradually getting slower.
 At some point the shoe may well be on the other foot.

 + Hybrid approaches often seem better than either pure approach.
-But the teams making the hybrids often seem to involve people who've taken relatively pure approaches (in both directions) in the past.
+But the teams making the hybrids often involve people who've specialized in relatively pure approaches (in both directions) in the past.

 + I think it's a mistake to expect to reason about this from first principles and arrive at reliable conclusions.
 The Bitter Lesson is a heuristic model and set of arguments to keep in mind, not a reliable argument that applies in all circumstances.
 You need to proceed empirically.
 Keep the Bitter Lesson in mind, yes, but also keep in mind that your OS wasn't produced by training TPUs for a decade.

 *Acknowledgements:* Thanks to everyone who commented on Twitter and elsewhere about this.
 The above was written mostly in response to